Noisy Pairwise-Comparison Random Search for Smooth Nonconvex Optimization

 Each fine-tuning task is represented by a training dataset of context-target pairs $\mathcal{D} = \{(x_i, y_i )\}_{i=1,\dots,N}$, where both $x_i$ and $y_i$ are sequences of tokens.
 Given a pretrained language model that defines $p_\theta(y_t|x,y_{<t})$, the training objective is to minimize the negative log-likelihood loss:

-Instead of only varying tasks that have different intrinsic dimensions (see Table \ref{tab:ambientvsint}), we vary either the model itself (larger models with more parameters and sufficient pre-training tend to compress downstream datasets better and therefore have lower intrinsic dimensionality) or directly the dataset (easier, more compressible datasets have lower intrinsic dimension).
-For each setup, we first measure using standard stochastic gradient descent (SGD) the best accuracy achieved on a validation set and record the number of iterations, i.e., gradient steps, required to reach it.
-Then, for the same setup, we optimize with NCRS and the two-point finite-difference method RSGF, and record the number of iterations (defined as two function evaluations) needed to exceed the accuracy set by SGD.
-For each method, we sweep over the hyperparameters and use the optimal configuration for recording the number of iterations, as discussed in Appendix \ref{apdx:hyperparams-llm}.
+Instead of only varying tasks that have different intrinsic dimensions (see Table~\ref{tab:ambientvsint}), we vary either the model itself (larger models with more parameters and sufficient pre-training tend to compress downstream datasets better and therefore have lower intrinsic dimensionality) or directly the dataset (easier, more compressible datasets have lower intrinsic dimension).
+For each setup, we first use standard stochastic gradient descent (SGD) to measure the best accuracy achieved on a validation set and record the number of iterations, i.e., gradient steps, required to reach it.
+Then, for the same setup, we optimize with NCRS, MeZO \citep{malladi2023fine}, and the one-sided finite-difference method RSGF~\citep{ghadimi2013stochastic}, and record the number of iterations, defined as two function evaluations for zeroth-order methods, needed to exceed the accuracy reached by SGD.
+For each method, we sweep over the hyperparameters and use the optimal configuration for recording the number of iterations, as discussed in Appendix~\ref{apdx:hyperparams-llm}.